-To date there are more than 85 different diseases that can be treated with HSC’s from umbilical cord blood.
-These include the blood cancers leukemia, lymphoma and myeloma.
-The blood disorders sickle cell anemia, aplastic anemia and fanconi anemia.
-Metabolic disorders, Krabbe disease and hurler syndrome.
+To date, there are more than 85 different diseases that can be treated with HSC’s from umbilical cord blood.
+These include the blood cancers leukaemia, lymphoma and myeloma.
+The blood disorders sickle cell anaemia, aplastic anaemia and Fanconi anaemia.
+Metabolic disorders, Krabbe disease and Hurler syndrome.

 How do the cord blood stem cells get collected?